emrgnt-cmplxty/automata/automata/docs/core/llm/symbol_embedding_builder.rst

 ``SymbolEmbeddingBuilder`` offers a systematic way of generating embeddings for symbols by providing an organizational structure to support the process.
-Its primary functionality revolves around creating embeddings for symbols using the underlying ``EmbeddingProvider`` and source text.
+Its primary functionality revolves around creating embeddings for symbols using the underlying ``EmbeddingVectorProvider`` and source text.
 Furthermore, it includes a ``fetch_embedding_context`` method that retrieves the context for a source code embedding, which abstracts the conversion of a symbol to a string object.